There are two basic forms of magic, magia and goetica.

 Nothing prevents a goetic magician from learning some magia.
 Nothing prevents a magian magician from joining a goetic network.

-Magia and goetica are not "good magic" and "evil magic."
+Magia and goetica are not exactly "good magic" and "evil magic."
+They are more "morally neutral magic" and "most likely infernal magic."
 A goetic can be of good intent, often believes they are in control of the situation, and might even be correct if they are backed by a pagan pantheon or an adhene.
 Nothing prevents a magian from doing evil with their magic.
 And even innocent magia has its cost:

 Even in Merlin's time . . . though you could still use that sort of life in the universe innocently, you couldn't do it safely.
 The things weren't bad in themselves, but they were already bad for us.
 They sort of withered the man who dealt with them.
 Not on purpose.
 They couldn't help doing it.
 Merlinus is withered.
 He's quite pious and humble and all that, but something has been taken out of him.
 That quiet of his is just a little deadly, like the quiet of a gutted building.
 It's the result of having laid his mind open to something that broadens the environment just a bit too much.